cpcwood/aws-s3-utf-8-content-disposition/README.md

 ### AWS Credentials

-Create IAM user with relevant permissions for Terraform ECS setup (S3, DynamoDB, CloudFront, etc), or `AdministratorAccess` for quicker setup.
+Create an AWS IAM user with the relevant permissions for the Terraform setup (S3, DynamoDB, CloudFront, etc) or use `AdministratorAccess` for quicker setup.

-Add access keys for the IAM user to the `aws-s3-utf-8-content-disposition` AWS profile in the credentials list on your machine:
+Add the access keys for the IAM user to the `aws-s3-utf-8-content-disposition` AWS profile in the credentials list on your machine:

 ```sh
 sudo vim ~/.aws/credentials